 At Reach3 we use the world’s first enterprise-grade conversational insights platform developed by our sister company, Rival Technologies, to capture rich chat, video and voice-based consumer feedback.
-Called Chat Lab, this platform enables a wide range of flexible ways in which to engage consumers, including front-facing selfie videos.
+This market research platform enables a wide range of flexible ways in which to engage consumers, including front-facing selfie videos.
 This seamless experience mimics widely adopted modern video chat technologies and allows consumers to provide candid video responses that not only capture what they say, but also reveal the facial expressions & emotions behind their words.

 The numbers don’t lie.
 In a recent Reach3 research-on-research study, we found that the average number of words used to respond to a traditional email-based typed open-end question was 17, while a video-based open end included in one of our conversational exercises elicited an average of 122 words—an increase of 700%!